mciwing/mciwing.github.io/docs/python/packages.md

 ???+ question "Remove a package"

     Remove the `seaborn` package.
-Use `pip` within a code cell to list all commands and find the appropriate one.
-Execute the command within a cell.
+Like above, use `pip` within a terminal to list all commands and find the appropriate one.
+Execute the command to remove the package.

 ### PyPI